KanSunny/baseline/README.md

-Store All My Baseline for Postgradute in BIT
+Store All My Baseline methods for Postgraduate in BIT